Europeans cut back on basics as recession fears grow

 LONDON Europeans are cutting spending and feeling gloomier about the future as fears of a double-dip recession rise and stock markets wobble.

-The Co-Operative Group in Britain said the environment for consumers was the toughest for over 40 years, with spending on food -- not normally affected by boom or bust -- falling.
+Spending on food, not normally affected by boom or bust, has been falling, it said.

-Its comments came as an industry survey showed British retail sales in August fell at their fastest pace in over a year.

-Diageo, the world's biggest spirits group, also highlighted weakness in the same European markets that led brewer Heineken to issue a profit warning Wednesday.
+Diageo (DGE.L), the world's biggest spirits group, highlighted weakness in the same European markets that led brewer Heineken to issue a profit warning on Wednesday.

 Stock markets have tumbled in recent weeks on fears a sovereign debt crisis in Greece could spread to other euro zone countries and that extra austerity measures from France to the United States might tip the world back into recession.